wjcarpenter/gvoice-sms-takeout-xml/README.md

 usually indicates some kind of glitch in the indicated input file.
 Have a look at it.
 If it's not too important to you, probably the simplest course is to delete that input file.
+Because Google Chat contacts can be resolved from either the email address or the contact name, the last item above is an example where there is not a number for either one.
+Adding a configured number to the JSON contacts file for either the email address or the name will take care of it.

 If you get any of those other messages, add entries for those contacts into the JSON file.
 Obviously, create that file if you haven't done so earlier.